40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

 # Appendix 1 -- xml tag in Document.md
+## Prequisite
+To have a better understanding of a list of tags in OOXML, it's better to be familiar with these basic knowledgement or concepts before looking at these articles.

++ concept of layout, style, headings etc that will be used in a Document.
++ commonly used terms.
+(Some advanced terms can be reviewed at this article -- `Prequisite Review 1 -- terms`[^1] )
++ commonly used tags (and theire attributes) in native html5.
++ concepts of namespace, class in OO (Object-Oriented) design pattern.
++ concepts of `Part and Relationship in OOXML`[^4].

+## Suggestion
+Here is my suggestion to reader.

+**NEVER cram these tags in OOXML into your brain (死記，沒理解就硬塞東西)**.
+Otherwise, you may got stuck on this.

+Just understand these commonly used tags in OOXML then remember (理解在記住) it.

+For those uncommonly used tags and attribute, **search it when you need it**.

+After all, it only lists some tags and its attribute in OOXML.

+It's like a dictionary, search it when you want to know a vocabulary.

 ## tables
 ### namespace in xml tag
 | namespace in xml tag | stands for (represented as tag in native xml or native html5)  | meaning | description | notes | notice |